linebender/xilem/masonry/src/doc/03_masonry_concepts.md

 - Being hovered.
 - Having pointer capture.
-- Having local focus.
+- Having local text focus.
-- Having active focus.
+- Having active text focus.
 - Being disabled.
 - Being stashed.

 When one of these statuses changes, the `update` method is called on the widget.
 However, `update` can be called for reasons other than status changes.

 ## Pointer capture